Taa language: Vowels

-Taa has five vowel qualities, /[a e i o u]/.
+Taa has five vowel qualities, //i e a o u//.
 The Traill and DoBeS descriptions differ in the phonations of these vowels; it's not clear if this reflects a dialectal difference or a difference of analysis.

 East ǃXoon (Traill)

-Traill describes the phonations of the East ǃXoon dialect as plain a, murmured ah, or glottalized aʼ. /[a o u]/ may also be both glottalized and murmured aʼh, as well as pharyngealized a̰/aq or strident ('sphincteric') a̰h/aqh. /[a u]/ may be both pharyngealized and glottalized a̰ʼ, for 26 vowels not counting nasalization or length.
+Traill describes the phonations of the East ǃXoon dialect as plain (e.g. //a o u//), murmured (e.g. //a̤ o̤ ṳ//), or glottalized (e.g. //a̰ o̰ ṵ//).
+The non-high vowels may also be both glottalized and murmured simultaneously //a̰̤ o̰̤ ṵ̤//, as well as strident ('sphincteric') //a𐞴 o𐞴 u𐞴//.
+Two vowels, //a̰𐞴 ṵ𐞴//, are both strident and glottalized, yielding 26 vowels not counting nasalization or length.

 Murmured vowels after plain consonants contrast with plain vowels after aspirated consonants, and likewise glottalized vowels with ejective consonants, so these are phonations of the vowels and not assimilation with consonant phonation.

 Vowels may be long or short, but long vowels may be sequences rather than distinct phonemes.
-The other vowel quality sequences—better known as diphthongs—disregarding the added complexity of phonation, are /[ai, ae, ao, au, oi, oe, oa, ou, ui, ue, ua]/.
+The other vowel quality sequences—better known as diphthongs—disregarding the added complexity of phonation, are //ai, ae, ao, au, oi, oe, oa, ou, ui, ue, ua//.

 All plain vowels may be nasalized.
 No other phonation may be nasalized, but nasalization occurs in combination with other phonations as the second vowel of a sequence ("long vowel" or "diphthong").
 These sequences alternate dialectally with vowel plus velar nasal.
 That is, the name ǃXóõ may be dialectally /[kǃxóŋ]/, and this in turn may be phonemically //kǃxóɲ//, since /[ɲ]/ does not occur word-finally.
 However, this cannot explain the short nasal vowels, so Taa has at least 31 vowels.

-A long, glottalized, murmured, nasalized o with falling tone is written ôʼhõ.
-A long, strident nasalized o with low tone is written òqhõ, since Traill analyzes stridency as phonemically pharyngealized murmur.
+For example, a long, glottalized, murmured, nasalized o with falling tone is written ôʼhõ, while a long, strident nasalized o with low tone is written òqhõ, since Traill analyzes stridency as phonemically pharyngealized murmur.
 (Note that phonetically these are distinct phonations.)